 There are disadvantages to sports marketing as well.

 These include excessive power in the hands of businesses, oversaturation of brands and so on.

 - Lack of uniqueness : There are a vast number of brands in the sports industry.
 The viewers are exposed to a very large quantity of advertisements for different products in the course of following a sport.
 If the brand fails to stand out to a sufficient degree then it will be lost in a sea of competitors.
 The viewer of a televised event might also be too invested in the match to pay attention to advertisements.

 - The behaviour of athletes : While athletes are very good for endorsing products, any action on the part of the athlete that fails to live up to standards of expectation will have a negative impact.
 An athlete who has committed a crime or has been caught using steroids will lose the trust of their fans.
 As a result, any brand endorsed by them will suffer.

 - Commercialisation : Marketing through sports may lead to the marketing of goods and services through the use of sports overshadowing the actual sport.
 This leads to businesses gaining too much power over sports teams or athletes.
 Monetary gain becomes the primary focus and the sport itself suffers.
 There is a loss of integrity.
 The final say belongs to big corporations.

-Examples of Sports Marketing
+Examples of Sporting Marketing

 - Reebok marketed its product and promoted the Summer Olympics in 1992 by creating a fictional rivalry between decathletes Dave Johnson and Dan O’Brien.
 It was a tremendously successful advertising campaign.